sahilsaini0014/ResistiveTouch/README.md

 ### Introduction

 ### Bill of Materials/Budget
+#### Required parts to make this harware:
+<a href="https://www.canakit.com/raspberry-pi-3-model-b-plus-basic-kit.html"> ##### Raspberry Pi 3 Model B+ Basic Kit</a>
 ![budget](https://user-images.githubusercontent.com/43186158/49831451-ecb8f700-fd61-11e8-9a25-f1d0d24ab567.PNG)
-#### So this is the budget that I have made in my fourth week of the Project.
+* So this is the budget that I have made in my fourth week of the Project.
 As I had'nt buy any thing after that So my budget remained  same till end of the project.
 If you wanna check the receipts, you can click <a href="https://sahilsaini0014.github.io/ResistiveTouch/#october-2-2018---week-5">here</a>

 ### Time Commitment
 * Time to complete this project would be around 4 days if you have everything handy with the build instruction.
-It took me couple of weeks to complete this project.In the first week,I had to research about my project, plan my budget accordingly and wait for the items to be delivered.
+It took me almost 11 Weeks to complete this project.
+In the first five weeks,I had to research about my project, plan my budget accordingly and wait for the items to be delivered.
 During that time I learned how to connect my Raspberry Pi remotely and researched about my controller more deeply.

 * Well, if you are free for couple of days and want to make something interesting, I would suggest you to try this and let me know if you have any questions.
 My email address is sahilsiani0014@gmail.com.
 Feel free to contact me.